 From free admission to world-class art exhibitions, school and community connections, and national and internationally renowned artist performances, as well as rental subsidies for emerging arts organizations, AWCC is a place of cultural excellence in the global arts community.

-By visiting and donating to the August Wilson Cultural Center, you have the opportunity to support future artists and performers.
+By visiting and donating to the August Wilson African American Cultural Center, you have the opportunity to support future artists and performers.
 Through this support, you can create valuable community connections and exchange ideas that transform how people think about the world.
-Make a tax-deductible donation to the August Wilson Cultural Center and become our AWCC Vision Partner to help us in our effort to change the world not only locally, but globally by supporting the Cultural Center that provides people with a place to openly experience, embrace and celebrate the cultural contributions of the African Diaspora.
+Make a tax-deductible donation to the August Wilson African American Cultural Center and become our AWAACC Vision Partner to help us in our effort to change the world not only locally, but globally by supporting the Cultural Center that provides people with a place to openly experience, embrace and celebrate the cultural contributions of the African Diaspora.

-Learn more about our upcoming Gala “Take Center Stage” where you will have the opportunity to celebrate and support the August Wilson Cultural Center.
+Learn more about our upcoming Gala “Take Center Stage” where you will have the opportunity to celebrate and support the August Wilson African American Cultural Center.

 5. Become Inspired